All fees must be paid within the time frame allotted to avoid a drop for non-payment. Please refer to the College website for current fees.

 - If you choose to opt-out of the fee, you will be given an opportunity to do so without providing a reason at registration.

-- Transcript Fee: An official transcript of a student’s record is obtained by completing the Transcript Request online.
+18. Transcript Fee: An official transcript of a student’s record is obtained by completing the Transcript Request online.
 Sealed transcripts sent directly from the College to the destination requested by the student are considered official unless unsealed.
-There is no charge for the first two official transcripts provided a student orders the transcripts through the Admissions & Records Office (allow minimum of 21 working days).
+There is no charge for the first two official transcripts provided a student orders the transcripts in-person through the Admissions & Records Office (allow minimum of 21 working days).
 Additionally, a student may receive an official transcript same day by paying a $25.00 fee at the Bursar’s Office and then taking the receipt to the Admissions & Records Office.

 All fees are subject to change according to changes in the California Educational Code and the State Legislature.